Christian Fürst: Style

 Fürst's style of architecture can be notably characterized under the term, “gothic”.
 This style of architecture arose primarily in the Middle Ages during the Renaissance era and was symbolically representative of Christianity.
 One would see a large building with pointed spikes and decorative finishing and associate it with the church.
-Fürst however, started his career in architecture about a century after the renaissance had ended, and he had the idea of incorporating the gothic style into buildings other than churches.
-He is one of the many architects of this time held responsible to bringing the gothic style into Scandinavia from its origin of southern Europe.
+Fürst, however, started his career in architecture about a century after the renaissance had ended, and he had the idea of incorporating the gothic style into buildings other than churches.
+He is one of the many architects of this period responsible for bringing the gothic style to Scandinavia from its origin in southern Europe.

 A good example of this would be his business palace, “Tostrupgården”.
 This large elaborate building was primarily constructed out of marble, and resembled much of the gothic style buildings from the renaissance.
-Another one of his notable works was actually a church, the Sagene church, located in Oslo constructed in 1891.
-Norway in the 1800s was extremely Christian, thus explaining some of the influence behind Fürst's work.
-His designed incorporated many of the notable gothic design features like flying buttresses, pointed arches, and large ornate windows.
+Another one of his notable works was actually a church, the Sagene Church, located in Oslo, constructed in 1891.
+Norway in the 1800s was a very Christian country, thus explaining some of the influence behind Fürst's work.
+His designs incorporated many of the notable gothic design features like flying buttresses, pointed arches, and large ornate windows.